OCA/stock-logistics-warehouse/stock_move_location/readme/USAGE.md

   can be specified.
 - Select origin and destination locations and press "IMMEDIATE TRANSFER" or "PLANNED TRANSFER"
-- Press ADD ALL button to add all products available
 - Those lines can be edited.
 Move quantity can't be more than a max available quantity
 - Move doesn't care about the reservations and will move stuff anyway
 - If during your operation with the wizard the real quantity will change it will move